MMunsinger/terraformInMotion/README.md

 This repository is a CI/CD pipeline designed to automate the deployment of infrastructure as code using Terraform.
 The workflow includes the following key features:

-* Infrastructure Management: Uses Terraform to define and provision cloud resources in a reliable and repeatable manner.
+* Infrastructure Management: Uses Terraform to define and provision cloud resources.
-* Cost Estimation: Integrates Infracost to provide accurate cost estimates for Terraform plans, helping users understand the financial implications of their infrastructure changes before deployment.
+* Cost Estimation: Integrates Infracost to provide cost estimates for Terraform plans.
-* Documentation Generation: Automatically generates and updates Terraform documentation within the repository to ensure clarity and maintainability of infrastructure definitions.
+* Updates Documentation: Automatically generates and updates Terraform documentation within the repository.
 * Continuous Deployment: Automatically applies infrastructure changes upon successful plan verification, ensuring that the latest configurations are consistently deployed.